 Step Two :

-If the Academic Coordinator is absent or named in the complaint, the student may complete the Student Grievance Form directly with the school Principal, and the Principal will facilitate a resolution.
+If the Academic Coordinator is absent or named in the complaint, you may complete the Student Grievance Form directly with the Business Administrative Manager.

 iTTTi Vancouver Student Dismissal Policy